Skip to content ↓

 Reading for Pleasure

 In order to promote a love of reading, we have a daily story-time session in each class which may look very different for each class cohort.
 This could include audio stories, sensory stories or texts.
-We use multi-sensory stimuli if appropriate to ensure we reach all our learners with our story-time.
+We use multisensory stimuli if appropriate to ensure we reach all our learners in our story-time.

 Reading and Phonics Pedagogy